-How much does it cost to have a Mirena inserted?
+How much does it cost to have an IUD Insertion?

-The costs of a Mirena insertion include the purchase of the device and the appointments with your doctor.
+The costs of an IUD insertion include the purchase of the device and the appointments with your doctor.

 You will need to book an initial consultation with your doctor and then an appointment for your procedure.

 |IUD Insertion (30 mins)

 |Follow Up Consultation (up to 15 mins)

 Visa, Mastercard, Amex and Afterpay payment options available.

 The cost of an IUD insertion may vary depending on the length and complexity.

 Payment plans are available, please contact the practice on 03 9111 8959 to find out more.